There's a different equity story being told by sentiment: CTI BioPharma Corp. (CTIC). - The Dwinnex

-As of close of business last night, CTI BioPharma Corp.’s stock clocked out at $5.12, up 14.29% from its previous closing price of $4.48.
-In other words, the price has increased by $+0.64 from its previous closing price.
-On the day, 9223343 shares were traded.
-CTIC stock price reached its highest trading level at $5.20 during the session, while it also had its lowest trading level at $4.44.
+As of close of business last night, CTI BioPharma Corp.’s stock clocked out at $5.02, down -1.76% from its previous closing price of $5.11.
+In other words, the price has decreased by -$0.09 from its previous closing price.
+On the day, 1826832 shares were traded.
+CTIC stock price reached its highest trading level at $5.17 during the session, while it also had its lowest trading level at $4.94.

 Sponsored